Profirator/project-config/docs/master.md

 5) Check for existing FIWARE datamodel in [FIWARE datamodels](https://www.fiware.org/developers/data-models/).
 If not, create new one following the guidelines and consider contributing to FIWARE.
 6) Design a Apache Nifi flow.
 Current configuration is given in section "Apache Nifi configuration"

+### Adding data to the map

+This section assumes that the data is avaialble in Orion context broker, and you have basic coding (copy-paste) skills.

+When the data is under a new fiware-service, the easiest way is to add it to the map is to take a look at the Leaflet code at the base of this repository and modify it.
+The data fetch is done in the index.html in "leaflet/cb02/index.html".

+Once code changes are done, create a new docker.
+Optionally push it to the repo.
+Deploy the new docker by changing the image in leafletgis.yml (details in [configure.md](configure.md) ) and redeploy to the server:

+	sudo docker stack deploy -c services/leafletgis.yml

 ### Apache Nifi configuration
 Currently Apache Nifi is collecting data from Niota mqtt server.
 The data that is arriving is Environmental data (WeatherObserved data model) and Parking data (ParkingSpot data model).